-A school can excuse absences when a student is not in school for religious, medical or emergency reasons.
-An excused absence is still part of the student’s record.
-Ask the school for its policies on absences, late arrivals, and early dismissal, which ones are considered "excused," and what to do if your student has to be late, miss school, or leave school early.
-Schools can correct mistakes in attendance records, but only in the current school year.
+Schools can excuse absences when a student misses school for religious, medical or emergency reasons, but the excused absence is a legal part of the student’s record.
+Ask your school for its rules on absences, late arrivals, and leaving early.
+Ask which absences can be "excused" and what to do if your student has to be late, miss school, or leave school early.
+Some schools might leave out excused absences when computing attendance for school recognition or participation in school activities.

-There is no regulation that a student must have a specific attendance rate for promotion or graduation.
+There is no specific attendance rate for promotion or graduation.

 Being on time matters.

-- Chronic absenteeism is related to lower test scores and higher dropout rates for students at all income levels;
+- Have lower test scores and higher dropout rates.

-- By sixth grade, chronic absence is one of three early warning signs that a student will drop out of high school.
+By sixth grade, being chronically absent is one of three warning signs that a student will drop out of high school.
 By ninth grade, attendance can be a better indicator of dropout than test scores.

 Visit Every Student Present